queilawithaQ/lightning-rfc/proposals/route-blinding.md

 The sender knows an upper bound on the distance between the recipient and `N(0)`.
 If the recipient is close to `N(0)`, this might not be ideal.
-In such cases, the recipient may add any number of dummy hops at the beginning of the blinded route by using `N(j) = N(r)`.
+In such cases, the recipient may add any number of dummy hops at the end of the blinded route by using `N(j) = N(r)`.
 The sender will not be able to distinguish those from normal blinded hops.

 Note that the recipient needs to fully validate each dummy hop to detect tampering.